KENTUCKY SELECT SOCCER LEAGUE

 vii.
 Age groups may be divided into two (2) or more divisions.

 viii.
-Under 10 teams are non-competitive.
-Scores or standings shall not be posted on the League website.
+Under 10 teams are non-competitive during the fall season.
+Under 10 team scores and standings shall not be posted on the League website during the fall season.

 i.
 The highest division in an age group shall be designated Premier.